-We had lunch at Café de la Fontaine, which was one of the best restaurants I have eaten in the Cote d’azur; vraiment… Not a tourist trap, by any means.
-More on that restaurant…
+Secondly, find a place to eat and soak up the atmosphere.
+We had lunch at Café de la Fontaine, which was one of the best restaurants I have eaten in the Cote d’azur, not a tourist trap, by any means.

-We made a sudden dash back to Nice, to return the car on time.
-The hair-pin turns make for “crazy-fun” driving, that afforded us another bird’s eye view … Eze village, a lovely perched village…This is an incredible view…n’est pas vrai?
+In short, we made a sudden dash back to Nice, to return the car on time.
+The hair-pin turns make for crazy-fun driving, that afforded us another bird’s eye view.
+Eze village – a lovely perched village…This is an incredible view…”n’est pas vrai”?